Saurabh11Sharma/dsa-practice/README.md

 - **Test edge cases:** Empty arrays, duplicates, negatives, large inputs.
 - **Review patterns:** Recognize when to use hash maps, two pointers, etc.
 - **Reflect:** After solving, write down what you learned and what you’d do differently.
+- **Benchmark your code:** Use the built-in benchmarking to see how your solution performs!

 ---